 Marylhurst is not an open testing site – only admitted, degree-seeking students are eligible to take these exams at Marylhurst.

-Marylhurst students outside the Portland metropolitan region may contact the Center for Experiential Learning and Assessment for assistance in finding a local test site.
+Marylhurst students outside the Portland metropolitan region may contact the Center for Experiential Learning & Assessment for assistance in finding a local test site.

 Admitted Marylhurst degree students may arrange to take NYU Foreign Language examinations at Marylhurst.
-Registration forms are available in the Center for Experiential Learning and Assessment or download form here.
+Registration forms are available in the Center for Experiential Learning & Assessment or download form here.